-Another British period soap returned to the air while I was binging The Tudors: Downton Abbey -- and after four episodes, I really don't know if I'll make it to the end of the season, let alone the end of the series.
+Another British period soap returned to the air while I was binging The Tudors: it was Downton Abbey -- and after four episodes, I really don't know if I'll make it to the end of the season, let alone the end of the series.
 A lot of soaps suffer because as the characters grow, they get away from what made you love them in the first place; Julian Fellowes is writing the first soap I've ever seen where the characters don't evolve at all.
 Lord Grantham, Mary, Edith, Thomas, Carson, that ghastly kitchen quadrangle -- it's like they're all stuck in time, like characters in a bad sitcom.
 Violet is still sniping at Isobel, Thomas at Bates, Mary at Edith; every year, Fellowes resets the relationships to zero -- he seems terrified to let them develop. ("What will Downton Abbey become if the same characters can't keep hurling zingers at each other?"
 The answer: fresher.)
 And the few characters who have evolved -- like Tom Branson -- have been left worse off than when Fellowes found them.
 And that dialogue!
 This week, Mary got handed her first marriage proposal since her husband's death.
 I'd like to say that her suitor basically made the pitch "He's dead and I'm alive," but he didn't say something like that -- that's exactly what he said: "He's dead and I'm alive."
 There were a half-dozen moments like that on Downton this week -- lines when I didn't know whether to be more stunned that someone wrote them, or sorry that someone had to say them.
 Anna justified keeping her rape from her husband with this nugget: "Better a broken heart than a broken neck."
 Thomas told off Edna with "You're a manipulative little witch, and if your schemes have come to nothing, I'm delighted."
 That's the kind of line Jane Wyman would have skewered Ana-Alicia with on Falcon Crest.

 And let's talk about Tom Branson for a moment, shall we?
 Whatever happened to that proud, opinionated, wickedly charming chauffeur?
 Does he really have to be reduced to a Mopey Minnie who sits around Downton Abbey feeling sorry for himself?
 If we're going to have suffer through years of this fish-out-of-water nonsense, couldn't he at least show the family a little of the old Tom: some fire in his belly, a hint of his old revolutionary streak, a trace of anger or self-righteousness or spirit that might actually impress them?
 Does a man with this much to offer really have to spend his time feeling he's not good enough for the gargoyles and Gorgons of Downton Abbey?
 Well, of course he does.
 Julian Fellowes is in love with the Granthams.
 He loves them so much he can't write for them anymore.